Armstrong Siddeley Motor Cars 1919-1939

 John Davenport Siddeley, the managing director of Siddeley Deasy, believed that there was a considerable future in aircraft manufacture and as such he approached Armstrongs with a view to combining both company’s aircraft and motor car production capabilities.
 The outcome was the formation in 1919 of Armstrong Siddeley Motors, with all of Armstrong's aircraft and motor production facilities joining those of Deasy in the new company with J. D. Siddeley as managing director.

 1928 Armstrong Siddeley 18hp with a Burlington Ascot Tourer body

 In 1919 advertisements in the press alerted the public to the resumption of car manufacturing.
-Concentrating on one single design - a 30hp six cylinder motor carriage of the highest grade, stately in appearance, having ample power and constructed of the best materials.
+Concentrating on one model - a 30hp six-cylinder motor carriage of the highest grade, stately in appearance, having ample power and constructed of the best materials.
 They were comfortable, dependable, smooth running, well equipped as standard, yet with low maintenance costs.

 This latter car continued through seven years with several body options and even fared well against mass produced cars of the period.
 While development and improvements were made to these cars there was a completely new 15HP car introduced in October 1927.
 This took the range into the 1930s along with a 12HP car, both of these cars having side valve engines.
 This followed the then current trend and was unusual for Armstrong Siddeley, a return to overhead valves soon followed.

 The first years of the thirties were a period of economic downturn and the motor industry slowed dramatically.
 Armstrong Siddeley cars were designed with the professional classes in mind and with steady refinement continued to concentrate on this sector of the market.